tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 });
 ```

-### Request names are pulled in dynamically to both the Pre-request and Test code
+### Request names are pulled in dynamically in both the Pre-request and Test code

-Whatever the request is named in the user interface is reflected dynamically by these code snippets:
+Whatever the request is named in the Postman user interface is reflected dynamically by these code snippets:

 `console.log(`${pm.info.requestName} Pre-request Script...`);`

 `console.log(`${pm.info.requestName} Tests...`);`

-If you called the request "Heinz 57" you will see `Heinz 57 Pre-request...` or `Heinz 57 Tests...` in the console.
+If you called your request "Heinz 57" you will see `Heinz 57 Pre-request Script...` or `Heinz 57 Tests...` in the console accordingly.
 You can drill into your request and response bodies as needed knowing what was passed to the endpoint.

 ### Requests must meet Preconditions

-If **environment** variables are expected for a request they are tested on the Pre-request script tab:
+If **environment** variables are expected for a request they are tested on the Pre-request script tab and if not found the test run should go to a hard fail state.
+Just look for the error (red text) in the Console.

 ```
 // Expected strings in environment variables